Formally verified x86-64 decompilation

 and $NAME.json.txt

 : Contain disassembled instructions, control flow recovery, function boundaries, invariants, pointer analysis results.
-The two files contain the exact same information, one in JSON format and the other in humanly readable format.
-The exact JSON taxonomy used to generate the JSON can be found here.$NAME.metrics.json
+The two files contain the exact same information, one in JSON format and the other in humanly readable format.$NAME.metrics.txt

 : A Graphviz .dot

-file containing the ACG (Annotated Call Graph), annotated with verification conditions necessary to ensure "normal" behavior (e.g., no stack overflows, calling convention adherence).$ENTRY/$NAME.dot
+file containing the ACG (Annotated Call Graph), annotated with verification conditions necessary to ensure "normal" behavior (e.g., no stack overflows, calling convention adherence).nasm/$NAME.asm

 : For each function entry $ENTRY